hibbitts-design/docsify-this/README.md

 #### Looking for Even More Customization and Control?

-Docsify-This is intended as a quick way to display one or more remotely located Markdown files.
-To further customize the rendering of remote files and have the posibility to have an instance of Docsify-This running on a custom domain, fork/clone your own instance of [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub and enable GitHub Pages with the folder `/docs`.
+Docsify-This was designed to provide a quick and easy way to display one or more remotely hosted Markdown files.
+For further customization of the rendering of remote files and to ensure consistent availability, even in the unlikely event that the public Docsify-This.net instance is not available in the future, you can fork or clone your own instance from [Docsify-This](https://github.com/hibbitts-design/docsify-this) on GitHub.
+Then, enable GitHub Pages using the `/docs` folder.

 You can also have an instance of Docsify-This run on [Codeberg](https://codeberg.org/) such as https://docsify-this.codeberg.page by creating a new repository called `pages`, then choosing **paulhibbitts/docsify-this-app** in the **template** dropdown menu, choosing the **Git Content (Default Branch)** option and then tapping the **Create Repository** button.